The Importance of Internal Branding

 Recognize Brand Champions

 The best way to create evangelists is to recognize and reward employees that act in accordance with your brand values.
-This is how you create champions.
 Just because you create a brand guideline or policy, it doesn’t mean people will follow it.
-You should reward those who act in accordance with or promote brand standards by giving out things as simple a gift-cards, vacation days, memberships, professional development contributions, swag, paid lunches, and more.
+This is how you create champions and leaders: reward those who act in accordance with or promote brand standards by giving out things as simple a gift-cards, vacation days, memberships, professional development contributions, swag, paid lunches, and more.

 Even better, let your employees recognize their peers for their advocacy by giving them the power to directly reward others or vote for the consideration of rewarding others.

 Before you give sole ownership of your internal branding responsibility to your marketing department, consider soliciting feedback from other departments first.